colugomusic/colugomusic.github.io/_posts/2020-07-15-accessing-autoloads-in-gdnative.markdown

 }
 ```

-You can c-plus-plussify this further by writing a utility function:
+You can c-plus-plussify this further:

 #### **`mess.h`**
 ```c++